 A building pressure sensor is required for options in Sections 5.16.8, 5.16.9, 5.16.10.

-Return-Fan Control − Airflow Tracking
+[EQUALS BSP RETURNTRACK]Return-Fan Control − Airflow Tracking

 Return fan operates whenever associated supply fan is proven on.

 The active differential airflow setpoint S-R-DIFF* shall be S-R-DIFF for the entire system (see Section 3.2.1.5) adjusted by the sum of the area component of the breathing zone outdoor air flow rate of zones in Zone Groups that are in Occupied Mode relative to that in all zones served by the system.